-Calea Victoriei, a major street running north-south in downtown Bucharest, has many bookstores, hotels, and fashion stores.
+Calea Victoriei, a major street running north-south in downtown Bucharest, has many bookstores, some of the best hotels in Bucharest, and fashion stores.
 This elegant, tree-lined, meandering street is a quieter walk than the thundering thoroughfare of Magheru-Balcescu-Bratianu.

 At number 141, on the right-as you walk south, is a gorgeous mansion built in 1905, housing a museum dedicated to the composer George Enescu.
 It is worth the entrance fee even if you are not particularly interested in Enescu. arther down on the left, at number 120, look for Green Hours, a pleasant jazz club and cafe that opens its garden in summer.